-PALATINES TO AMERICA was founded at Columbus, Ohio, 12 July 1975.
-Beginning with a nucleus of 47 from throughout the U.S., the society now has over 2,000-members.
+PALATINES TO AMERICA was founded in Columbus, Ohio, 12 July 1975.
+Beginning with a nucleus of 47 from throughout the U.S., the society now has about 1,000 members.
 It is incorporated as a non-profit organization under an Ohio Charter, and, along with its conforming Chapters, is an approved charitable organization under Section 501(c )(3) of the Internal Revenue Service Code.

 *The PURPOSE* of this society is to promote the study of Germanic immigration to North America, to publish information of general interest, and to provide a means for members to exchange information and share research.

 *An ANNUAL NATIONAL CONFERENCE* is held each year usually in June.
 Speakers, seminars, resource persons, and fellowship with other members fill two or more days.

 *An ANNUAL NATIONAL MEETING* is held in conjunction with the conference, with reports from officers and committees and election of officers.

 *CHAPTERS* are organized to encourage personal participation, to make possible more fellowship, and to provide easy access to local workshops and research within an area.
 Most chapters publish a newsletter, print publications, and hold conferences, workshops, and seminars.
 Currently, Palatines to America has chapters in Colorado, Indiana, New York, North Carolina, Ohio, and Pennsylvania.